brandon-wallace/chess_clock/readme.txt

-A mobile first, responsive online chess clock
+A mobile first, responsive online chess clock - New and Improved!

 Created using Javascript ES6, HTML5, and CSS3.